rstraub/rstraub.github.io/_drafts/must-read-books-for-medior-software-developers.md

 ---
 layout: post
-title: "📚 10 Must-Read Books for Software Developers"
+title: "10 Must-Read Books for Software Developers 📚"
 author: Roy Straub
 categories: [Books]
 tags: [Career]
 image: assets/images/construction.jpg
 description: ""
-featured: false
+featured: true
 hidden: true
 comments: true
 ---

 You're reading to improve your software development career.
 But which books make the most impact?
-I'll share ten titles which impacted me most.
+I'll share ten titles that impacted me the most.

-## 🎯 Software Developers Should Read the Right Books
+## Software Developers Should Read the Right Books 🎯

 Great, you're reading books!
 This puts you ahead of the game by a mile right there.
-To have an ever greater impact on your career as a software craftsman, you should not just read.
+To have an even more significant impact on your career as a software craftsman, you should not just read.
 You should read the right literature.

-When I started out my career I was reading a lot of books, but their effect was marginal.
+When I started out my career, I was reading a lot of books, but their effect was marginal.
 My bookshelf consisted of titles filled with fleeting technologies.
 Nobody pointed out to me what I should be reading.

 The turning point for me was by accidentally stumbling upon a copy of the [Pragmatic Programmer][prag_prog].
 It was the first book I read which contained ubiquitous concepts: they applied to any language or framework.
 These types of books have a great yield.
 You read them, and like a good investment you profit from them for years and decades to come.
 If only I knew earlier...